dossiersolutions/Kolibri-UI/README.md

 Because this project uses create-react-app to provide its features, [almost everything is documented there](https://github.com/facebookincubator/create-react-app).
 They also have instructions for how to migrate to newer versions
 .

-### Important information

-Keep in mind that the test and development environments provided here are different from the enviroment that imports and uses the components in the end.
-The library distribution is transpiled by Babel alone, without even knowing about create-react-app.
-This means that if you depend on any polyfills or build environment features provided by create-react-app, you will have to include these manually in your own build.
-Currently, the library transpiler only transpiles a subset of the create-react-app syntax.
-We are only using create-react-app to provide testing and development features.

 ### Editor and IDE integration

 Create-react app already provides lint configuration (and optionally flow), which will integrate with many editors.